Assessment Criteria for the Good Governance Awards

 - Does it provide summary profiles of key employees/volunteers?

-- Does it state that the organisation in compliance with a Governance Code?
+- Does it state that the organisation in compliance with a Governance Code (for Charities, Sports Organisations or Approved Housing Bodies)?

-- Does the report provide a clear review of the organisation’s strategy implementation performance for the relevant year?
+- Does the report give a clear indication of the organisation’s performance against the targets or definitions of success laid out in the report?

-- Does it demonstrate the difference/impact in concrete numbers and targets the organisation has made in the year in terms of what it has done or achieved (outcomes) and the difference it has made (impact)?
+- Does the report demonstrate the difference/impact in concrete numbers and targets the organisation has made in the year?

-- Are the financial statements prepared applying “Section 1A” of FRS102?
+- Are the financial statements complete (i.e. not applying “Section 1A” or the “small entities exemption” of FRS102?)

 - Do the financial statements submitted include an audit report?